anupsathya/anupsathya.github.io/_pages/research.md

 ---
-title: Resume
+title: Research
-subtitle: Duet is a beautiful Jekyll portfolio theme designed to showcase your work in style.
-Perfect for designers, artists, photographers and developers to use for their portfolio website.
+subtitle: You can find the papers I've written below.
+The projects are detailed in the Projects page.
 description:
 featured_image: /images/demo/demo-landscape.jpg
 ---